 Order matching items by relevance with the most relevant or likely match at the top of the list.
 This will allow the user to quickly select his or her match.

 Some autocomplete implementations group matching items into categories.
-On apple.com for instance, matches are grouped into products, xx, xx.
+On apple.com for instance, matches are organized by groups.

-The autocomplete pattern is used in combination with a standard input text box that is labeled to match the user’s expection of what field will be searched against1.
+The autocomplete pattern is used in combination with a standard input text box that is labelled to match the user’s expectation of what field will be searched against1.

 As the user types in data, a list of suggested items that match the inputted data is displayed.
 As more text is inputted, the displayed list is updated to matching the updated query – narrowing down matching items.